 Calculations are based on exit price with distributions reinvested, after ongoing fees and expenses but excluding individual tax, member fees and entry fees (if applicable).
-Fund Inception 1 July 2007.
-Returns denoted in AUD outperformed a benchmark during periods of market weakness, and if so, by how much.

-\\ MSCI World Net Total Return Index (AUD)
+Fund Inception 1 July 2013.
+Returns denoted in AUD.
+MSCI World Net Total Return Index (hedged to AUD)

-PISCL World Net Total Return Index (1909) Risk measures are calculated after fees.
-An adverse market is defined as a negative quarter, rolled monthly, for the MSCI World Net Total Return Index (USD).
-Down market capture shows if a fund has

-\ Sectors are internally defined.
+Asix measures are calculated after fees.
+An adverse market is defined as a negative quarter, rolled monthly, for the MSCI World Net Total Return Index (Hedged to AUD).
+Down market capture shows if a fund has outperformed a benchmark during periods of market weakness, and if so, by how much. [#] Sectors are internally defined.
 Geographical exposure is calculated on a look through basis based on underlying revenue exposure of individual companies held within the portfolio.
 Exposures may not sum to 100% due to rounding.